Supportive Measures for Students Experiencing Sexual Harassment and Harm

 Even if the school determines that the reported conduct does not meet the federal definition of sexual harassment (conduct that is severe, pervasive, and objectively offensive enough to deny equal access to education), the school must still consider and offer supportive measures to help you maintain access to your education.
 Schools may also provide supportive measures when the sexual harm occurred off campus or outside school hours, if there is a connection to the school (for example, if the person who caused the harm is a student or otherwise part of the school community).

-• As soon as the school learns about possible harassment or assault
+• As soon as the school learns about possible sexual harassment or assault (and other types of discrimination, for example based on race, religion, or disability)

 • Before, during, or after a Title IX complaint or investigation